Why Low Power Matters in Digital Design

 Static Power (Leakage)

-Static power flows even when the circuit is idle:
+Static power flows even when the circuit is idle.
+It comes from:

-- Subthreshold leakage: Current flowing when transistors are "off"
+- Subthreshold leakage: Current that flows even when transistors are "off"

-- Gate leakage: Current through thin gate oxide
+- Gate leakage: Current through the thin gate oxide

 - Junction leakage: Current through reverse-biased junctions